NYU-Shanghai-Data-Services/data-viz-javascript/README.md

 # Data Visualization with Plotly for JavaScript (React)
-*In-person workshop originally held at NYU Shanghai on October 21, 2021.
-Designed and delivered by Pamela Pan (@pamela-pan)*

 This repository serves as a documentation of the workshop.
 In this workshop, we created an interactive data dashboard to visualize the medals data of different country in the 2020 Olympics.

 ### Datasets